sipart/spring_lab/GCP setup and more.md

 ## Resources for setting up EVE-NG in the Google Compute Platform

-The linked resources below are ideal for EVE-NG 'cloud' setup - further information in this document are related to the extra steps for my lab setup.
+The linked resources below by ithitman, Tony E and thelantamer are ideal for EVE-NG 'cloud' setup - the further steps in this document are related to the extra configuration I went through for my lab setup.

 Credits go-to: